killermann/ipm/content/articles/lessons-from-a-decade-of-social-justice-activism.md

 author: Sam Killermann
 type: post
 date: 2019-12-18T15:53:42+00:00
 excerpt: Hundreds of millions of people reached.
 49 states and dozens of countries toured.
 100+ websites created.
-Here's what I learned, what I'm going to do differently in the 2020s.
+Here's what I learned, and what I'm going to do differently in the 2020s.
 featured_image: /img/featured/silos-of-people.jpg
 categories:
   - Social Justice